 Other than the unique fancy lighting, the RT-AX82U shares the same gaming features as the RT-AX86U, and it behaved the same in my testing.

 And similar to the case of the RT-AX86, turning on a gaming feature means you will need to stop using the router’s friendly Adaptive QoS, which has a gaming section of its own.

-I’m not big of a gamer (not anymore), and the RT-AX82U worked out as intended in my testing for games.
+I’m not a big gamer (not anymore), and the RT-AX82U worked out as intended in my testing for games.
 I could live without these features, though.

 All Asus’ core router features

 Apart from the game-related things, it’s important to note that the RT-AX82U has all the common features you’d expect from an Asus router.
 Here’s the list:

-- Universal setting restoration: I tried restoring the router using the backup files from a bunch of other Asus routers, including the RT-AX86U, RT-AX3000, GT-AX11000, and all worked without a hitch.
-Basically, you can do that with any Asus routers running Broadcom chips.
-This flexibility makes upgrading to the RT-AX82U from another Asus router a super convenient job, especially if you have lots of settings, such as IP reservation or port-forwarding entries.
+- Universal setting restoration: I tried restoring the router using the backup files from many other Asus routers, including the RT-AX86U, RT-AX3000, and GT-AX11000, and all worked without a hitch.
+You can do that with any Asus routers running Broadcom chips.
+This flexibility makes upgrading to the RT-AX82U from another Asus router super convenient, especially if you have many settings, such as IP reservation or port-forwarding entries.